jameshughes89/cs102/src/site/topic19.rst

     * Therefore, I know that 3 people is a **group of people**
     * Thus, 4 people must be a **group of people**

+* In the above recursive example, you will notice a **base case** and a **recursive** case
+    * The base case is something with a clear definition
+    * The recursive case is one that defines itself in terms of itself

 Lists
 -----